MasTec: 1960s: Church & Tower is formed

 Founded in Cuba, Church & Tower incorporated in Miami, Florida, in 1968 to construct and service telephone networks in Puerto Rico and Miami.
 When it overextended itself in Puerto Rico and could not build the telephone-infrastructure networks needed in Miami, the company's owner asked his friend, Cuban immigrant Jorge Mas Canosa, to help save the business.
 In exchange for half ownership of CTF, Mas Canosa began to manage the company in 1969.

 Eager to improve the business, Mas Canosa climbed down into ditches, manholes, and trenches to observe workers’ construction methods.
 He listened to advice from telephone-companies and government inspectors; he studied books about the most efficient and newest construction methods.
 BellSouth Telecommunications, Inc. awarded Church & Tower a long-term contract for projects in the greater Miami and Fort Lauderdale areas.
 By 1971, Mas Canosa had turned the failing company around; he then borrowed $50,000 and bought the remaining shares of the firm.

 1990s: Founding of MasTec

 On March 11, 1994, Church & Tower Group acquired 65 percent of the outstanding common stock of publicly traded Burnup & Sims, Inc. The name of Burnup & Sims was changed to MasTec, Inc., Jorge Mas Canosa became MasTec's chairman and his son, Jorge Mas, was named president and chief executive officer.
 Mastec was now regarded as a “minority business enterprise,” publicly traded on NASDAQ under the symbol MTZ.

 21st century

 In April 2007, Jose Mas became CEO of MasTec.
-MasTec, Inc. earned total revenues of $3B in 2011 and, in addition to the MasTec brand, works under the following brand names: Wanzek, Power Partners, Precision Pipeline, Pumpco, nsoro, Advanced Technologies, ADVent, EC Source, Fabcor, Cam Communications, 3 PhaseLine, Optima Network Services, and Globetec.
+MasTec, Inc. earned total revenues of $3B in 2011 and, in addition to the MasTec brand, works under the following brand names: Wanzek, Power Partners, Precision Pipeline, Pumpco, nsoro, Advanced Technologies, ADVent, EC Source, Fabcor, Cam Communications, 3 PhaseLine, Optima Network Services, White Construction, and Globetec.